Ki te kore nga putake e mākukungia e kore te rākau e tupu

 Our Foundation

-The core purpose of the Trust is to support the financial, cultural, social and educational wellbeing of individuals, their families and our local communities.
+The Trust's primary mission is to enhance the financial, cultural, social, and educational well-being of individuals, their whānau, and the wider community.

 • Youth Services for 16-18 year olds in the Tokoroa Region